Skip to main content

 Hydrogen

-Germany has allocated the largest share of its RRP energy-related measures (about 44%) to renewable and low carbon hydrogen.
+Germany has allocated the largest share of its RRP energy-related measures (about 44%) to renewable and low-carbon hydrogen.

-National Recovery and Resiliency Plans 2023
+National Recovery and Resilience Plans 2025

 Implementation and expected results